-(a) Each vested Earned PRSU entitles the Grantee to receive one share of Stock on the "Settlement Date," which shall be the later of (i) the Vesting Date (or the Calculation Date, if later than the Vesting Date), and (ii) the end of the deferral period specified by the Grantee.
+- (a) Each vested Actual PRSU entitles the Grantee to receive one share of Stock on the "Settlement Date," which shall be the later of (i) the Vesting Date (or the Calculation Date, if later than the Vesting Date), and (ii) the end of the deferral period specified by the Grantee.
 The deferral period shall be no less than four (4) years and five (5) days from the Grant Date.
 Such deferral election shall be made within 30 days of the Grant Date.
-This deferral period will apply only to the deferral election made on the specific deferral election form.
-In addition, any such deferral must apply to receipt of all shares of Stock earned with respect to the entire Grant.
-(If no deferral period is specified on the deferral election form, Stock will be issued as soon as practicable upon vesting of the PRSUs).
-If the Grantee wishes to elect to delay his or her original Settlement Date, such election must be made at least twelve (12) months in advance of the Settlement Date and the new Settlement Date must be at least five (5) years after the original Settlement Date.

-- (b) Shares of Stock underlying the vested Earned PRSUs shall be issued and delivered to the Grantee in accordance with paragraph (a) and upon compliance to the satisfaction of the Committee with all requirements under applicable laws or regulations in connection with such issuance and with the requirements hereof and of the Plan.
+Any deferral of the PRSUs shall be subject to the NQDC Plan and the applicable deferral election form. - (b) Shares of Stock underlying the vested Actual PRSUs shall be issued and delivered to the Grantee in accordance with paragraph (a) and upon compliance to the satisfaction of the Committee with all requirements under applicable laws or regulations in connection with such issuance and with the requirements hereof and of the Plan.
 The determination of the Committee as to such compliance shall be final and binding on the Grantee.
-The shares of Stock delivered to the Grantee pursuant to this Section 4 shall be free and clear of all liens, fully paid and non-assessable. - (c) Until such time as shares of Stock have been issued to the Grantee pursuant to paragraph (b) above, and except as set forth in Section 5 below regarding dividend equivalents, the Grantee shall not have any rights as a holder of the shares of Stock underlying this Grant including but not limited to voting rights. - (d) The Grantee may be required to pay to the Company or any Affiliate, and the Company or any Affiliate shall have the right and is hereby authorized to withhold from any shares of Stock or other property deliverable in respect of a vested Earned PRSU or from any compensation or other amounts owing to the Grantee the amount (in cash, Stock or other property), any required tax withholding and payroll taxes in respect of such Earned PRSUs vesting or settlement and to take such other action as may be necessary in the opinion of the Company to satisfy all obligations for the payment of such taxes. - (e) Without limiting the generality of clause (d) above, in the Committee's sole discretion the Grantee may satisfy, in whole or in part, the foregoing withholding liability (but no more than the minimum required withholding liability) by having the Company withhold from the number of shares of Stock otherwise issuable pursuant to the settlement of vested Earned PRSUs a number of shares with a Fair Market Value equal to such withholding liability. - 5.
+The shares of Stock delivered to the Grantee pursuant to this Section 4 shall be free and clear of all liens, fully paid and non-assessable.
+In no event shall fractional shares of Stock be issued. - (c) Until such time as shares of Stock have been issued to the Grantee pursuant to paragraph (b) above, and except as set forth in Section 5 below regarding dividend equivalents, the Grantee shall not have any rights as a holder of the shares of Stock underlying this Grant including but not limited to voting rights. - (d) The Grantee may be required to pay to the Company or any Affiliate, and the Company or any Affiliate shall have the right and is hereby authorized to withhold from any shares of Stock or other property deliverable in respect of a vested Actual PRSU or from any compensation or other amounts owing to the Grantee the amount (in cash, Stock or other property) of any required tax withholding and payroll taxes in respect of such Actual PRSUs vesting or settlement and to take such other action as may be necessary in the opinion of the Company to satisfy all obligations for the payment of such taxes.

+- (e) Without limiting the generality of clause (d) above, in the Committee's sole discretion the Grantee may satisfy, in whole or in part, the foregoing withholding liability by having the Company withhold from the number of shares of Stock otherwise issuable pursuant to the settlement of vested Actual PRSUs a number of shares with a Fair Market Value equal to such withholding liability. - 5.
 Dividend Equivalents.
-If on any date the Company shall pay any cash dividend on shares of Stock of the Company, the number of Earned PRSUs credited to the Grantee pursuant to the Adjusted EBITDA Margin Table shall, as of such date (or as of the Calculation Date if such dividend occurs before the Calculation Date), be increased by an amount determined by the following formula:
+If on any date the Company shall pay any cash dividend on shares of Stock of the Company, the number of Actual PRSUs credited to the Grantee pursuant to the Adjusted EBITDA Margin Table shall, as of such date (or as of the Calculation Date if such dividend occurs before the Calculation Date), be increased by an amount determined by the following formula: